LAStools/LAStools/bin/lasoverage_README.txt

   set.

   By default the tool will set the classification of the overage points to 12.
-You can also choose to use '-flag_as_withheld' or '-remove_overage' instead.
+However, instead you can also choose to use the '-flag_as_withheld' or '-flag_as_overlap' (new LAS 1.4 point types only) flags or '-remove_overage' points from the output.

   Below an explaination based on what Karl Heidemann of the USGS once told me regarding "overlap" versus "overage" points: